Women’s Personal Hygiene 101

 The food you’re eating affects every aspect of your body, including vaginal health.
 That’s why you should try to enrich your diet with foods that make your intimate parts fresh, smell nice, and keep the bacteria away.
 Some of the foods to help you stay fresh down there are curb spicy foods, onions, garlic, cauliflower, cabbage, dairy, red meat, broccoli, and asparagus.

-Citrus fruits are also perfect for a fresh-smelling scent, so feel free to eat a lot of oranges, grapefruit, and pineapple, or make refreshing juices out of them.
-Hydration is vital for your vaginal freshness, which is why you should try to drink as much water as possible during the day.
-Drinking plenty of water helps flush toxins out from your body, preventing bad odors in your intimate area.
+Citrus fruits are also perfect for a fresh-smelling scent, so feel free to eat a lot of these foods.
+Eat plenty of oranges, grapefruit, and pineapple, or make refreshing juices out of them.
+Hydration is vital for your vaginal freshness.
+Learn why you should try to drink as much water as possible during the day.
+Drinking plenty of water helps flush toxins out from your system and it helps prevent bad odors in your intimate area.
 If you need something with more flavor, drink green tea instead of water, because it’s believed to reduce foul smells.
+You can also add Mio Water (aff link) drops for added flavor.

 Taking care of your personal hygiene is as important as maintaining proper oral hygiene or making sure the rest of your body is always clean and fresh.
-Therefore, don’t use aggressive body washes on your intimate area, eat well and invest in quality comfortable underwear to keep your vagina clean and infection-free.
+Therefore, don’t use aggressive body washes on your intimate area.
+Try to eat a healthy and well-balanced diet.
+And don’t forget to invest in quality comfortable underwear to keep your vagina clean and infection-free.

 Women's Personal Hygiene 101